 You can apply barbecue sauce during the last 15 minutes of cook time if you like.
 Make sure to keep a close eye on the ribs, so they don't burn.

-If you don't see beef ribs in the meat section of your supermarket, ask the butcher—he may have a rack of frozen beef ribs in the back, or can cut you a rack of fresh beef ribs.
-He may charge you a little more for the fresh, but you are still paying less than pork ribs or short ribs.
+- If you don't see beef ribs in the meat section of your supermarket, ask the butcher, who may have a rack of frozen or fresh beef ribs that can be cut up.